 These machines are for experienced sewists who love exploring new and complex technology in their sewing.
 Are you this type of person ?
 These machines are not necessary for the rest of us, we may not even enjoy using one.
 I suspect most beginners would find it difficult to know where to start.

-But it is fun to know about these super-powers machines, and they do look marvellous 😀
+It is fun to know about these super-powers machines, and they do look marvellous 😀

 Do you love personalising or embellishing what you make ?
 Happily you can do many beautiful and fun things with a very basic embroidery machine.
 There’s such a wealth of embroidery designs available, having an embroidery machine can be a rich source of pleasure 😀